 Another example, with a rare double yield...

-Now a game where the Pincer is applied twice.
+Now a game where the Pincer is applied twice in sequence.
 First:

 Soon, we get to this situation.
 The green cells force the